 Prozac’s Reign as Top Drug Ending

-Demand for the antidepressant has declined as newer drugs promise greater effectiveness, fewer side effects and the ability to treat additional ailments.
+Demand for the little green capsules has ebbed because of new drugs promising greater effectiveness, fewer side effects and the ability to treat additional problems.

 In January, for the first time in years, doctors wrote more new prescriptions for a competing drug, Zoloft.
 While Prozac remained slightly ahead in total prescriptions, the statistics illustrate its peak is past.

 Introduced in 1988, Prozac quickly became a metaphor for society’s obsession for quick fixes to problems.
 The pills not only helped the depressed, but became known for simply making people feel good.